-Identify the type of customers you want to target, and segment them as per their personalities, backgrounds, demographics, tastes and preferences, etc. For inbound marketing to be successful, you have to create buyer personas, which are fictional characters representing each type of customers who might use your products. .
+Identify the type of customers you want to target and segment them as per their personalities, backgrounds, demographics, tastes and preferences, etc. For inbound marketing to be successful, you have to create buyer personas, which are fictional characters representing each type of customer who might use your products. .
 Different engagement strategies may have to be worked out for each buyer persona in the subsequent steps.

 3. Develop a content strategy:

 The inbound philosophy is based on empowering customers with the right information and knowledge.
-This is done by creating content which seeks to empower the target customers.
+This is done by creating content that seeks to empower the target customers.

 As per Hubspot, a buyer goes through several stages of research before making the final decision to purchase.
 This is known as the Buyer’s Journey.